enkidevs/curriculum/blockchain/fundamentals/ethereum-on-the-web/myetherwallet.md

 But keep something in mind (as it is mentioned all over on the website): you are responsible for keeping track of whatever keys your generating as MyEtherWallet is just an *interface* and cannot be used to recover wallets.
 You being is charge of your security and funds is part of blockchains' raison d'être.

-Note that if you are already using Metamask, you can easily connect it to MyEtherWallet.
+Note that if you are already using MetaMask, you can easily connect it to MyEtherWallet.
 ---
 ## Footnotes